 I Can Statements

 - confidently navigate the 21 Things 4 Students website

 - download a file

-Video controls: Video controls are play, pause, full-screen, scroll, volume, cc (close caption), share and... (video controls diagram)
+Video controls: Video controls are play, pause, full-screen, scroll, volume, cc (closed caption), share and more. (video controls diagram)

 Web Content Block: It is a block of information that can be expanded to show more information, or contracted to hide it.

 Download a file: To download a file is to copy a file (image, video, music) from one computer location to a different one.
 An example is to download a document from one of the 21 Things webpages to your own device so you can use or edit it.

 PART 1 - Expand/Contract - Click the + to see this information

 Bella sends her congratulations for expanding this content window by clicking on the (your browser might use a different symbol).
 We use it when there are long sections of content.
 You can click on the to contract it again.